EMoniSmall/ad-configure/README.md

 > [!Important]
 > You need to create **two** Azure Virtual Machines to continue with this tutorial.
 For a step-by-step guide to creating an Azure VM, please refer to [Azure Crash Course: Virtual Machines](https://github.com/EMoniSmall/azurecrashcourse/edit/main/README.md#virtual-machines--).
 When creating the domain controller, under the "Image" drop-down menu, select **Windows Server 2022 Datacenter: Azure Edition - x62 Gen 2**.
-The client VM will still use Windows 10 pro. *Keep in mind that an Azure free subscription will only allow the use of up to 4 vcpus when selecting Size.* **Both Virtual Machines must be created in the same Resource Group and must be on the same Virtual Network.**
+The client-VM will still use Windows 10 pro. *Keep in mind that an Azure free subscription will only allow the use of up to 4 vcpus when selecting Size.* **Both Virtual Machines must be created in the same Resource Group and must be on the same Virtual Network.**
 >
 > ![Selecting Server](https://github.com/EMoniSmall/ad-configure/assets/166156618/196f799f-4488-4231-951e-bc8b8b3b9a24)